 - Cats that have been through surgical procedures or have injuries are assumed to be in pain.

 - Avoidance of vertical spaces, such as their favorite spot by the windowsill or the sofa.

 - Cats in pain may vocalize more and may be heard meowing and/or howling.
 There are also instances when a normally vocal cat may suddenly seem quieter than usual

 - Won’t climb stairs leading to the next floor or landing

 - Has a faster heart rate or pulse rate

 - May appear restless as they try to settle into a comfortable position

-- Inappropriate elimination -- A cat may do his business outside the litter box because it is painful for him to get in and out of the box.
+- Inappropriate elimination -- A cat may do their business outside the litter box because it is painful for them to get in and out of the box.
 This is especially true when the litter box has high walls.